Canadian Cancer Registry (CCR)

 Designed studies are used by the PTCRs to assess the completeness of case ascertainment (check for under and over-registration of cases).
 Re-abstraction is used to evaluate accuracy and completeness of reported items.

 For determining multiple primaries with tumours diagnosed as of January 1, 2007 onward, the CCR adopted the Multiple Primary and Histology Coding Rules from the Surveillance Epidemiology and End Results (SEER) program of the National Cancer Institute (NCI) in the United States.
-Differences in incidence between the years 2006 and 2007 may be partly attributable to this change.
-As well, due to technical issues in updating systems to adhere to these new rules, not all registries were able to report according to the new requirements for 2007.
-This may result in inconsistencies between provinces and territories.
+Not all registries were able to report according to the new requirements beginning in 2007.
+For the purpose of comparability between provinces and territories, the annual release of cancer incidence and survival statistics are disseminated from Statistics Canada using the IARC rules* for determining multiple primary tumours.

 - Date modified: